About Dr. Duggan and The Psychology Reader

 And that’s okay.
 I’m used to multiple identities, and as George R.R.
 Martin once said, “A reader lives 1000 lives . . .”

-In my actual life, I am a psychology professor at Glendale Community College in Arizona where I teach courses in positive, health, and educational psychology along with introduction to statistics.
+In my actual life, I am a psychology professor at Glendale Community College in Arizona where I teach courses in positive psychology, educational psychology, and introduction to statistics.
 And I am a reader.

 Opening the door to the start of my sabbatical year in Peru’s Sacred Valley